javathejhut/petiteFinder/README.md

 ## Overview

-Here goes the motiovation for the tool.
+Here goes the motivation for the tool.

 ### Demo